Tuya-Community/ray-smart-ui/README.md

 ## Introduction

-`@ray-js/smart-ui` is a React component library based on the `Ray` framework and `@tuya-miniapp/smart-ui`, designed to provide lightweight and reliable UI components that meet the mobile design specifications of Smart MiniApp.
-By combining `Ray's` specification adaptation middleware and built-in complete TS types, we offer a full set of React components suitable for Smart MiniApp, enabling developers to quickly build mobile applications that comply with design specifications.
+`@ray-js/smart-ui` is a React component library based on the `Ray` framework and `@tuya-miniapp/smart-ui`, designed to provide lightweight and reliable UI components that meet the mobile design specifications of Tuya MiniApp.
+By combining `Ray's` specification adaptation middleware and built-in complete TS types, we offer a full set of React components suitable for Tuya MiniApp, enabling developers to quickly build mobile applications that comply with design specifications.

 ## Preview